kaitken17/colab_based_projects/README.md

 ### RNN Seq2Seq

 Follow-up work to the above that aims to analyze the dynamics of attention in Transformer-like and recurrent architectures.
 A paper based on this work has been submitted to ICML 2021.
+(See this for most recent coding samples.)

 ### Echo-State RNN